 If your customer relationships are your most valuable asset, then your employees probably run a close second.
 They’re the ones who are on the front lines of your production process.
 They have as much influence as anyone on your shop’s capacity, your ability to meet deadlines, and your commitment to quality.

-Effective shops know their employees are assets and they invest in that asset to increase its valuable.
+Effective shops know their employees are assets and they invest in that asset to increase its value.
 A knowledgeable employee can identify gaps in your processes and recommend improvements.
 They can be trusted with more responsibility so you can focus on more important items.
 Most of all, if you invest in your team, they may feel less desire to leave, reducing your turnover rate.
 Invest in your employees to help them be as effective as possible.

 Habit #5: They invest in their systems.